 Email - [email protected]

-www.budgetpromises.org is managed by Verité Research, an independent multi-disciplinary think tank providing strategic analysis and advice to decision-makers and opinion-formers in Asia, in partnership with Saberion, a leading transnational web and mobile technology provider.
+BudgetPromises.lk is managed by Verité Research in partnership with Saberion.
+Verité Research is an independent multi-disciplinary think tank that provides strategic analysis and advice to decision-makers and opinion-formers in Asia.
+Saberion is a leading transnational web and mobile technology provider based in Sri Lanka.

 The information contained in this website has been compiled from government records, official publications, public records, and information received by filing Right to Information requests.
 The information contained in this website does not express the personal views and opinions of Verité Research or its members.
 Verité Research and the team members of budgetpromises.org shall not be liable in any manner whatsoever for any loss or damage, including any alleged loss or damage to reputation that may be perceived to be incurred as a result of the information contained in the website.

 While every attempt has been made to ensure that the information contained in this website has been obtained from reliable sources, Verité Research and the team members of budgetpromises.org are not responsible for any errors or omissions, or for the results obtained from the use of this information.
 Users are not authorized to modify, publish, transmit, transfer, sell, reproduce, create derivative work from, distribute, repost, perform, display or in any manner commercially exploit any of the content in the website without prior written consent of Verité Research and the team members of budgetpromises.org.
 Also, budgetpromises.org is not liable for any subsequent use of the material, whether such use is with or without the previous consent of Verité Research.

 budgetpromises.org does not support, endorse, represent nor is affiliated with any political party and/or politically motivated organization and analysis indicators are merely a statistical inference of the performance.